itjosephk2/chess-game/README.md

 ### User Requirements

-* As a customer, I want to be able to navigate the website intuitively and learn more about the services being offered.
+* As a user, I want to be able to navigate the website intuitively and be able to play chess.

-* As a customer, I want to be able to hear examples of the persons playing.
+* As a user, I want to be able to be able to learn how to play the game of chess.

-* As a customer, I want to learn more about their teaching style and credibility.

-* As a customer, I want to learn more bout their playing services that they provide.
+* As a user, I want to be able to customise my board

-* As a customer, I want to easily find the contact information for them.
+* As a user, I want to see the notation of my game on screen

-* As a customer, I want to find social media links.

-* As a customer, I want to be able to contact them easily in order to inquire about their services.
+* As a user, I want to only be allowed to make legal moves.

 ### Color Scheme